marybethbrauns/mathstats/README.md

 This consistent error reduction of approximately 35% with each increase of 2 in the polynomial degree demonstrates the predictable convergence behavior of Chebyshev interpolation.

+**Figure 2: Equioscillation Pattern in Chebyshev Error Distribution** (chebyshev_interpolation_error_equioscillation_analysis.png) reveals a key property of Chebyshev interpolation: the error oscillates with nearly equal magnitude across the interval, with approximately n+1 peaks of similar height.
+This "equioscillation" property is a hallmark of minimax approximation.

-For comparison, the maximum error using equidistant nodes for $n = 10$ is approximately 0.582, more than 5 times larger than with Chebyshev nodes (0.109).
-This dramatic improvement highlights the power of optimal node placement.
+For comparison, **Figure 3: Dramatic Error Reduction with Chebyshev Nodes vs. Equidistant Nodes** (chebyshev_vs_equidistant_nodes_error_comparison.png) shows that the maximum error using equidistant nodes for $n = 10$ is approximately 0.582, more than 5 times larger than with Chebyshev nodes (0.109).
+This figure dramatically illustrates the superiority of Chebyshev nodes, particularly highlighting the extreme error near the boundaries when using equidistant nodes (Runge's phenomenon) compared to the controlled error with Chebyshev nodes.

 #### Theoretical Explanation of Error Behavior